-- Eye lift surgery is performed on an outpatient basis using local anesthesia with sedation or general anesthesia.
+- Eye surgery is performed on an outpatient basis using local anesthesia with sedation or general anesthesia.

 - Scars are a normal outcome of surgery and are generally concealed within the natural eyelid crease.
 The location and pattern of your incisions and the resulting scars will be discussed during your consultation.
 Camouflage makeup is available to temporarily conceal any redness or bruising once the sutures have been removed.

 - Recovery varies by individual, but usually takes 7 to 10 days for swelling and bruising to resolve.
 You may return to light, normal activity the day after your procedure.

 - Contact lenses can be worn when comfortable, usually within 7 to 10 days.